GMH-Code/JS7z/README.md

 ---

-Documentation (C) Copyright 2024 Gregory Maynard-Hoare.
+This documentation Copyright (C) 2024 Gregory Maynard-Hoare.
 See the `7z-Src/DOC` folder for licence information.